-1.2.4.4.
-Non-NAC Entries
+1.2.6.4.
+Hors-Concours Entries

-- a) Organisers are also obliged to accept entries from FAI Applicants as described in paragraph 3.2.1 of Sporting Code, General Section. - b) At their discretion, Organisers may accept further entries for pilots not representing their NAC.
+- a) At its discretion, the Organiser may accept further entries for pilots not representing their NAC.
 These entrants will be classified as "Hors Concours (H/C)".
-They will pay normal entry fees, be subject to the normal entry deadlines for the contest, and be treated as other competitors (except for drawing of lots, see 4.1.8.2).
+Nevertheless such entries may be submitted by NACs authorized representatives only (see 1.4.1.1).
+They will pay normal entry fees, be subject to the normal entry deadlines for the contest, and be treated as other competitors (except for drawing of lots, see 3.2.1.2).
 In the event of time constraints, however, they can expect to be shifted in the order of flight or deleted from the flight programmes altogether at the discretion of the International Jury.
-H/C pilots will not appear in the final results submitted to FAI and will not be ranked or eligible for any awards or medals. - c) H/C pilots shall possess a current FAI Sporting License.
+H/C pilots will not appear in the final results submitted to FAI and will not be ranked or eligible for any awards or medals. - b) H/C pilots shall possess a current FAI Sporting License. - 1.2.6.5.
+Replacements of competitors at Championships will be left to the discretion of the International Jury, but no such replacement will in any case be permitted less than 12 hours before the commencement of the first competition flight.

-1.2.5.
-Entries